pivotal/docs-platform-automation/docs/before-you-begin/setup-s3-and-resources.md

 #### Usefulness

-The [Resources pipeline][reference-resources]
+The [resources pipeline][reference-resources]
 may be used to download dependencies from Pivnet and place them into a trusted S3 bucket.
-The various `resources_types` use the [Concourse S3 resource type][concourse-s3-resource]
+The various `resources_types` use the [Concourse S3 Resource type][concourse-s3-resource]
 and several Platform Automation tasks to accomplish this.
-The following is a S3 specific breakdown of these components and where to find more information.
+The following is a S3-specific breakdown of these components and where to find more information.

 #### The download-product Task